ibm-cloud-docs/bare-metal/troubleshooting_firmware.md

 Server down after firmware update

    On rare occasions, firmware updates can change the default boot disk.
 If your server cannot start after the firmware update, and you see an error in the remote console that no boot device was found, then most likely the boot order changed.
 Because you probably do not have access to the server BIOS, you can't change the boot order.
-So, you need to [contact {{site.data.keyword.cloud}} Support](/docs/get-support?topic=get-support-using-avatar) to review and change the boot order.
+So, you need to [contact support](/docs/get-support?topic=get-support-using-avatar) to review and change the boot order.

-If you still can't upgrade the firmware [contact {{site.data.keyword.cloud}}Support](/docs/get-support?topic=get-support-using-avatar).
+If you still can't upgrade the firmware, [contact support](/docs/get-support?topic=get-support-using-avatar).
 {: tsResolve}